namhihi237/super-chat/README.md

-# Project Title
+# Super Chat

 ## Project Description

-This project uses Next.js and OpenAI to create an interactive chat system where users can engage in a conversation with an AI model.
+This project uses Next.js and tailwind, openai to create an interactive chat system where users can engage in a conversation with an AI model.

 ## Technical Stack